Ancient Chinese coinage: Shu Han

-The Tai Ping Bai Qian coin was at first attributed to Sun Liang of Eastern Wu, who adopted a Tai Ping year title in 256.
-Most of them, however, have been unearthed in Sichuan (in one instance in a tomb dated to 227) together with Zhi Bai coins, which, together with the incuse marks on the reverse, indicates that they are issues of Shu Han.
+The Tai Ping Bai Qian coin was at first attributed to Sun Liang of Eastern Wu, who adopted a Taiping year title in 256 CE.
+Most of them, however, have been unearthed in Sichuan (in one instance in a tomb dated to 227 CE) together with Zhi Bai coins, which, together with the incuse marks on the reverse, indicate that they are issues of Shu Han.
 The fancy calligraphy and reverses of the large coins are more typical of amulets than circulating coins, and Peng seeks to associate them with the Taiping Taoists of the time.